windkh/node-red-contrib-telegrambot/README.md

 ```
 See example-flow [forward message](examples/forwardmessage.json) in examples folder.

-The message id to forward is taken from: msg.payload.messageId.
+The message id to forward is taken from: `msg.payload.messageId`.
-The source chat id is taken from: msg.payload.chatId.
+The source chat id is taken from: `msg.payload.chatId`.
 Both properties are set by the receiver node, but you can also manually set those manually without having received anything.
 The following example sends message 2 from chat 1 to chat 3 (if you have sufficient permissions).